Police investigating death of 2-year-old boy in Mount Vernon

 At about 8 p.m.
-Monday, the boy's mother came home to the Esplanade Gardens apartment complex and found him unconscious.
+Monday, the boy's mother came home to the Esplanade Gardens apartment complex on Lincoln Avenue and found him unconscious.

 He was rushed to the hospital, where he later died.